shrutikabartakke99-blip/MyProjects/SmartAI-Studio/README.md

 Deployment to a production server
 Improved UI/UX and responsive design

-* Author
+👩‍💻 Author
 Shrutika Bartakke

-  Computer Engineering Student
+Computer Engineer
 Interested in AI, Web Development, Machine Learning and Data Analytics.

-* License
+📜 License
 This project is developed for educational and academic purposes.